Malzagic/malzagic/README.md

 ## How about me?
 👩‍💻 I'm currently working on Flutter project

-🧠 I'm currently learning Flutter, Dart, Typescript and Node
+🧠 I'm currently learning Node, Express, Nginx

 💬 Ask me about anything